 You may already have some of the best food options for hiding pills in your pantry or kitchen.
 Here are some tips for using our favorites:

-- Peanut Butter: Hide a pill inside a sticky, fragrant dab of peanut butter (on a spoon) and let your pet lick it off.
+- Peanut butter: Hide a pill inside a sticky, fragrant dab of peanut butter (on a spoon) and let your pet lick it off.
 Or roll peanut butter into a small ball, insert the pill, and offer it to your pet as a treat.
-Make sure the peanut butter isn’t made with xylitol, an artiﬁcial sweetener, which is toxic to dogs.
+Make sure the peanut butter isn't made with xylitol, an artiﬁcial sweetener, which is toxic to dogs.
 Study the labels!
 Three brands that don't have xylitol are Smucker's Natural, Jif Natural, and Justin's.
-(For an updated list of brands that do or do not contain xylitol, visit Can I Give My Dog.)
+(For an updated list of brands that do or do not contain xylitol, visit Can I Give My Dog.com.)

 - Liverwurst: This soft meat product works best as a rolled ball with a pill inserted into the center.
 You may be tempted to use your pet's canned food as a substitute, but resist.
 Biting into it as well as a bitter pill may create a taste aversion for your pet's regular food.

 - Cheese: Choose soft, low-sodium, part-skim mozzarella string cheese to keep calories down and sodium at a reasonable level for your pet.
 Most capsules and pills slide easily into a small chunk of this cheese.
 If not, warm the cheese in your hand and mold it around the medication.

 2. Slip Pills into Specially Made Treats

-In addition to food, there are a number of commercially available easy-to-use treats that include a hole sized just right for hiding medication.
-These treats, which come in different flavors, tend to be nutritionally balanced and lower in sodium and sugar than people food.
+In addition to food, there are a number of commercially available easy-to-use treats called pill pockets that include a hole sized just right for hiding medication.
+Pill pockets, which come in different flavors, tend to be nutritionally balanced and lower in sodium and sugar than people food.
 Check the label before buying; some are made just for dogs, others just for cats.
 Look for a brand that's lower in calories if your pet is overweight.
 Below are a few options for both dogs and cats to try: